depthbomb/RaffleRunner/README.md

 ## Commands

 - `$ rafrun check-won [options]`
-  - `-c | --cookie <value>` - Your Scrap.TF scr_session cookie value
+  - `-c | --cookie <value>` - Your scr_session cookie value, omit to use saved cookie instead (see `save-cookie`)
   - `-o | --open` - Open the won raffles page in your system's default browser
 - `$ rafrun join-raffles [options]`
-  - `-c | --cookie <value>` - Your Scrap.TF scr_session cookie value
+  - `-c | --cookie <value>` - Your scr_session cookie value, omit to use saved cookie instead (see `save-cookie`)
   - `-r | --repeat <number>` - How many times to re-scan and join available raffles, omit to run indefinitely
   - `-e | --ending` - Whether to sort raffles by time remaining, by default they are sorted by when they were created
   - `-i | --increment-scan-delay <number>` - Whether to increment the scan delay by 1 second if a scan resulted in no available raffles
   - `-p | --paranoid` - Enable paranoid mode
+- `$ rafrun save-cookie <cookie>` - Saves your cookie value to the file system so you do not need to supply it each time you use a command that requires it
 - `$ rafrun check-updates` - Check for new releases

 All commands also support a `-d | --debug` option which enables debug logging.

 ## Beta Disclaimer

-This project is currently a work-in-progress and is missing features such as:
+This project is currently a work-in-progress so it may be buggy and missing features.

-- Honeypot/trap detection
-- Logging to a file

-These are features that will be included before or at the full release of RaffleRunner.